hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 1. The adoption journey of infrastructure-as-code with Terraform includes phases of maturity for individuals, groups, and organizations

-2. Terraform Cloud is a SOC2-compliant cloud service to manage the lifecycle of infrastructure deployments
+2. HCP Terraform is a SOC2-compliant cloud service to manage the lifecycle of infrastructure deployments

 ???
 # Chapter 1 review

 1. The adoption patterns we see, both among our large-scale users as well as individual contributors, involve multiple adaptive stages.
 The central idea remains uniform in that automation should be standardized as shared practice, and that governance guidelines are needed to support emerging requirements.

-2. Terraform Cloud is not the same as Terraform Community Edition.
-Terraform Cloud is a cloud service, and Terraform Community Edition is the technology used to provision infrastructure.
-We use Terraform Cloud to manage the lifecyle of infrastructure deployemnts using Terraform [Community].
+2. HCP Terraform is not the same as Terraform Community Edition.
+HCP Terraform is a cloud service, and Terraform Community Edition is the technology used to provision infrastructure.
+We use HCP Terraform to manage the lifecyle of infrastructure deployemnts using Terraform [Community].
 ---
 name: Access-Control
 class: title, no-footer